 - Be extra careful not to catch the cord in your stitches and not to pull too hard.
 You don’t want the floss pulling through the end stitches.

 - Leave a long tail at the end also.

-Secure one end by winding the cord in a figure 8 around a pin.
-Then gently pull the cord from the other end.
-Knot the other end and trim the threads.
-Distribute the gathers evenly.
+Secure one end by winding the cord in a figure-8 around a pin.
+Then gently pull the cord.
 Knot the other end and trim the threads.
 Distribute the gathers evenly.

 TRY THIS TECHNIQUE ON: The Tutu Dress Sewing Pattern

 Easy wasn’t it?
 Do you have any extra tips or ideas for us?
 Share below.
 We’d love to learn from you.

 - Thin Cord Thin crochet cord, dental floss or other smooth thin cord.